karannagupta/WordPress-Plugin-Boilerplate/README.md

 This is a fork of the original WordPress Plugin Boilerplate project with added namespace and Autoloader support.
 Requires PHP 5.6 and greater.
 ## Contents

-The `plugin-name` directory that contains the source code - a fully executable WordPress plugin.
+The `wp-plugin-name` directory that contains the source code - a fully executable WordPress plugin.

 ## Features